vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 }
 ```
 ### How to use your Refresh Token to retreive on Access Token
-In this section, we will use [Postman] to first retrieve an Access Token from the Refresh Token and second use the Access Token in order to send an email thanks to the Gmail API.
+In this section, we will use [Postman][postman] to first retrieve an Access Token from the Refresh Token and second use the Access Token in order to send an email thanks to the Gmail API.